pietrop/autoEdit_2_documentation/ffmpeg-and-ffprobe-in-electron.md

-## packaging ffmpeg and ffprobe in autoEdit
+## packaging ffmpeg and ffprobe in autoEdit - draft

 using modified version of static ffmpeg /ffprobe lib.